Kite Liberator: Plot

 Monaka returns home to find the package from her father, a bracelet made from rocks from Mars.
 Back on the ISS, Orudo and the other crew member's condition has worsened, their bone volume rapidly increasing.
 The onboard doctor realizes the condition was caused by a combination of the space radiation and Doi's food, which is allowed to be shipped to the station without proper lab test.
 The next morning, Monaka makes plans for her next target, a real estate agent who is in fact a serial killer that uses an apartment under his brokerage to carry out murders.
 After school, she bumps into her manager and sees Mukai with a child.
 The manager explains that Mukai is a single mother though he does not know what happened to the father.
 Monaka goes to the apartment.
-Later, Sawa then proceeds to assassinate her target during the night.
+Later, the Angel of Death then proceeds to assassinate her target during the night.

 On the space station, Orudo and the other infected crew member have transformed into homicidal, bulletproof monsters who quickly kill most of the crew and ISS police units.
 They are able to stop one of the monsters by blowing up the space station, though they are unable to find the other.
 The doctor and Doi, along with the others, are able to escape the station, though the incident draws Defy Food Company to hire agents to get rid of evidence that may jeopardize their reputation.
 The same night, after working at Apollo 11, Monaka and Mukai converse while playing with fireworks, discussing Mukai's life and reminding her a little of the past.
 Mukai hints to Monaka the dangers of living a double life.
 On her way home, Monaka runs into Gaga, the police officer chasing the pedophile a few days before.
-She offers to buy him drinks and then to quit her waitress job in exchange for him not notifying the school about her working at the maid cafe as a minor, although he instead agrees to settle with a date.
+She offers to buy him drinks and then to quit her waitress job in exchange for him not notifying the school about her working at the maid café as a minor, although he instead agrees to settle with a date.
 During Monaka's short conversation with him, Gaga warns Monaka against being too trusting of adults.